wdi-sg/gitbook-2019/02-js/js-intro/data-type-and-collections.md

 # Data Types and Structures

----

 ## Learning Objectives

-- List and describe the primitive data types and common complex data types
+- List and describe primitive data types and common complex data types
 - Practice proper JS syntax and semantic variable naming
 - Describe uses of mathematical operators in Javascript
 - Define type coercion

 ## Framing
-- data is the first thing we learn in any programming language.
-This is how javascript does it.
+Data is the first thing we learn in any programming language.

 Primitive data types are the building blocks of Javascript.
 Whenever you do anything in Javascript, you are creating and changing these basic pieces of information.

----

 ### Comments
 You write comments in your code for yourself and for anyone reading your code in the future.